lfit/itpol/trusted-team-communication.md

     gpgkey2ssh 80A407E7

-This will produce the output that you can put into the `authorized_keys` file.
-This saves you the trouble of asking them to send you their ssh public key, and assures the key actually belongs to your team member since it's part of their trusted OpenPGP key.
+This will produce the output that you can use for the `authorized_keys` file.
+This saves you the trouble of asking them to send you their ssh public key, and assures that the key actually belongs to your team member since it's part of their trusted OpenPGP master key.

 ## Checklist